Connect with others who understand.

 Some MS medications could indirectly cause swollen lymph nodes because they can increase the risk of infections.
 In treating MS, neurologists often recommend disease-modifying therapy, which helps to reduce the number of MS relapses and slow disease progression.

-Some disease-modifying therapy medications work by suppressing the immune system (immunosuppression), in an attempt to prevent it from attacking and causing damage to the brain and spinal cord.
+Some disease-modifying therapy medications work by suppressing the immune system, to prevent it from causing damage to the brain and spinal cord.
 When the immune system is suppressed, people are at an increased risk of infections from foreign substances.
 Therefore, an increased risk of infection — which can cause swollen lymph nodes — is a side effect of some MS medications.

-Medications used to treat relapsing-remitting MS that could increase someone’s risk of infection and potentially cause swollen lymph nodes include:
+Medications used to treat relapsing-remitting MS — a type of MS where symptoms flare up (relapse) and then improve or go away (remit) — can increase the risk of infection and cause swollen lymph nodes.
+These treatments include:

-If swollen lymph nodes are caused by an infection, they will usually return to normal size once the underlying infection is treated or has been successfully fought off by the immune system.
-Swollen lymph nodes due to bacterial infection may be treated with antibiotics, and those that are symptoms of autoimmune diseases or cancer are managed by treating the underlying condition itself.
+If an infection causes swollen lymph nodes, they usually return to normal size once the underlying infection is treated or has been successfully fought off by the immune system.

 See a doctor about swollen lymph nodes if they: